Last Updated on

-Pokhara is also a gateway to many treks in the Annapurna regions, and on clear mornings, you can enjoy an unobstructed view of the 8000m + Annapurna and Manaslu ranges, from anywhere in Pokhara, and also acts as the relaxing spot for the trekkers, after completing the Everest Base Camp Trek.
+Pokhara is the gateway to many treks in the Annapurna regions, and on clear mornings, you can enjoy an unobstructed view of the 8000m + Annapurna and Manaslu ranges, from anywhere in Pokhara, and also acts as the relaxing spot for the trekkers, after completing the Everest Base Camp Trek.

 I consider myself fortunate to have the opportunity of exploring Pokhara and other gems of Nepal, along with a bunch of like-minded travelers from all over the world.
 And all credits for this goes to Tourism Board, and PATA – Nepal Chapter, without whom this 7 Day Nepal Experience wouldn’t have been possible.

 We stayed in Pokhara just for 2 nights, and still managed to indulge in a plethora of things, that too staying almost 10 KM away from the lakeside central boulevard at this amazing Mountain Glory Forest Resort and Spa.

 Before reaching the resort, I was apprehensive, as proximity to the city center was a huge warning signal, but the moment we reached Mountain Glory Forest Resort and Spa, I realized how wrong I was.
 Staying at Mountain Glory Forest Resort and Spa, in a way became a highlight of my brief stay in Pokhara.